dpghazi-zz/stack-overflow-big-data-processing/README.md

         - EC2 key pair (used Amazon EC2 to create an ED25519 key pair)
 - Created a S3 bucket to upload the file (survey_results_public.csv) so EMR can access it for data processing
 - Created a new folder within the S3 bucket called “data source” that contains the csv file
-- Wrote codes (Python & PySparkSQL) in a Python file called “main.py” for the spark storage job to process the data
+- Wrote codes (Python & PySparkSQL) in a Python file called “main.py” for the Spark storage job to process the data
 - Opened port 22 to SSH into EMR cluster using IP address and Spark submitted the Python file for data processing
-- A new folder called “data output” was created in the same S3 bucket executing the script from “main.py” file
+- A new folder called “data output” was created in the same S3 bucket executing the script from “main.py" file

 ### Language **& Tools**